ShaunMathew000/Tomato-Leaf-Disease-Classification-and-Severity-Prediction/README.md

 ---

 ### Disease Severity Quantification
 The **Severity Analysis Module** quantifies the progression of plant disease, a crucial step for delivering accurate treatment recommendations and effectively managing agricultural resources.
-While the specific library **OpenCV** is not explicitly mentioned, the process utilizes computer vision techniques commonly handled by such libraries.
+The process utilizes specific libraries in OpenCV to implement severity prediction module.

 #### Infected Region Isolation
 The infected regions are isolated using **color-based segmentation** and **thresholding** methods.
 These steps convert the input image into a processed representation that highlights infected zones, enabling precise identification of diseased leaf areas.